gcoguiec/eslint-config/packages/eslint-config-base/README.md

 <hr>

-- Single quotes, semicolons
+- Single quotes, semicolons.
-- Provides reasonable defaults for ECMAScript projects (see [`eslint-config-typescript`](https://github.com/gcoguiec/eslint-config/tree/main/packages/eslint-config-typescript) if you're looking for a [TypeScript](https://www.typescriptlang.org/)-oriented configuration)
+- Provides reasonable defaults for any ECMAScript projects (see [`eslint-config-typescript`](https://github.com/gcoguiec/eslint-config/tree/main/packages/eslint-config-typescript) if you're looking for a [TypeScript](https://www.typescriptlang.org/)-oriented configuration).
-- Only does one thing and one thing only: linting
+- Only does one thing and one thing only: linting.
-- Designed to work well with auto-formatters
+- It is designed to cooperate well with auto-formatters.

 <hr>